 The drawback to wearing all the hats is that I don’t get to shoot as many things as I would like in one day.
 When a project requires more than I can do in a day on my own, I have a small team to help with food prep to ensure efficiency on the photo shoot.
 We have a lot of fun.

 If I’m shooting for a restaurant, I have more help by default, because the chef is preparing the food and knows how to do this pretty quickly.
 We discuss the shot list ahead of time and plan our schedule accordingly.
 I help with styling when needed and can tackle a lot more with the extra help.

 This recipe comes together so nicely and I highly recommend investing in a standard pizza stone.
 Let it warm up in the oven for about an hour before placing the pizza on it.
-It cooks so much faster and more evenly on one of these things.
-I love the cooking stains on it too, because it brings out a rustic quality in the photo shoot.
+It cooks so much faster and more evenly on one.
+I love the “cooking stains” on it too, because it brings out a rustic quality in the photo shoot.